AdrSkapars/uom_policy_dataset/The Energy and Utility Policy.md

 ………………………………………………………….
 President and Vice-Chancellor

 Date:………………………………………..

 # 2.1 INTRODUCTION

-The UoM is committed to reducing the impact on the environment from its activities.
-The implementation of this Energy and Utility Policy shall help deliver the required reduction in pollution associated with the University’s use of energy, and the use of non-sustainable resources, including aiming to:
+The UoM is committed to reducing the impact to the environment from its activities.
+The implementation of this Energy and Utility Policy shall help deliver the required reduction in pollution associated with the University’s use of energy, and the use of non-sustainable recourses, including aiming to:

 - Comply with Government mandatory targets (Climate Change Act 2008) to reduce energy by 34% by 2020 with an additional 8% (40%) and at least an 80% cut in greenhouse gas emissions by 2050.
 Both targets are against a 1990 baseline
 - Comply with legal requirements and adopt all HEFCE and CIBSE guidance including recommended temperatures, lighting levels etc.;
 - Invest in efficient equipment and buildings through the critical examination of whole life costs and faculty needs;
 - Restrict both the use and purchase of portable heaters;
 - Implement an air-conditioning non-proliferation policy which includes restricting non-essential use, the removal of units from non-critical areas, and the designing out of air conditioning requirements from existing and new buildings;
-- Provide staff with the knowledge of the impact on the environment of energy use and how to reduce the reliance on energy;
+- Provide staff with the knowledge of the impact to the environment of energy use and how to reduce the reliance on energy;
 - Undertake campaigns to win the “hearts and minds” of staff by electing and identifying Energy Enthusiasts within departments;
-- Employ effective monitoring methods, which include localized sub-metering of services;
+- Employ effective monitoring methods, which include localised sub-metering of services;
 - Engage and inform the Environmental Sustainable Strategy Group;
-- Provide quarterly reports on energy consumption to Environmental Sustainability Strategy Group and the Safety Health & Environment Committee, and, when requested, the University Board of Governors;
+- Provide quarterly reports on energy consumption to Environmental Sustainability Strategy Group and the Safety Health & Environment Committee, and, when requested, the University Board of Governors; and
 - Ensure the purchase of “A” energy-rated appliances and or appliances which sport the European Eco-label.

 # 3.0 POLICY OBJECTIVES

 The Department of Education realise that tackling sustainability must be in the widest terms possible.
 Therefore accepts economical sustainability shouldn’t be without considering social and environmental sustainability associated with fossil fuel usage at the same time.
 The combination of these elements are fundamental to truly future-proofing the Department of Education and are a cornerstone to providing a high quality, productive and efficient educational services, both now and in the long term.